dali-lab/dali-challenges/README.md

 ## What to Submit 📋

 Show us your coding skills!
 As a part of your application, we’ll ask you to submit 2-3 coding samples that you are proud of and think are representative of your skills!
+We also ask you to write a paragraph for each when you submit discussing what you created, what went well, etc.

 One small catch: **at least one** of your samples has to be one of our DALI Developer Challenges.
 These challenges help emulate some of the real work we do in DALI, and give us an opportunity to see how well you work with guidelines.